In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 - Buying options.

-From there, click on ‘follow this feed’ as shown below and either log in or create a new account and then choose ‘add this to my daily email feed’.
+From there, click on ‘follow this search’ as shown below and either log in or create a new account and then choose ‘add this to my daily email feed’.

 Reviewing Acoustic Guitar Listings

-Once you are receiving alerts from eBay and reverb.com it shouldn’t take long to shortlist a few potential candidates.
-The second-hand guitar market is quite active, especially in 2021 as many people are picking up the guitar for the first time and putting it back down again pretty quickly.
+Once you are receiving alerts from eBay and reverb.com it shouldn’t take long to shortlist a few quality instruments.
+The second-hand guitar market is very active.

-Once you have a couple of potential candidates it’s time to start scrutinizing the listing.
+Once you have a shortlist it’s time to begin scrutinizing the listing.
 If you have done your homework you should already have a good idea of the market value of the guitar, but if not compare similar guitars online, on both eBay and Reverb.com to ensure the guitar represents good value.

 The year the guitar was made is also important.
 As an example, Taylor guitars retain the same model number on the 314CE which was first introduced in 2006.
-This guitar has undergone several generational changes over the years affecting the preamp and revoicing the EQ to make improvements when playing plugged in.
+This guitar has undergone several generational changes over the years affecting the preamp and revoicing the EQ to make improvements.
 This happens all the time.

 As a result, it’s smart to research not only the model but also the year and check for any significant differences.

-Where the guitar is made is also an important consideration.
-USA-made guitars tend to be worth considerably more than guitars made in other countries, even when offered by an established brand.
+Where the guitar is manufactured is also an important consideration.
+USA-made guitars tend to be worth considerably more than guitars made in other countries, even when offered by established guitar manufacturers.

-Many of the higher-profile companies now offer a premium (made in the USA) line and a less expensive line of products made overseas, usually in China, South Korea, Indonesia, or Vietnam.
+Many high-profile companies now offer a premium (made in the USA) line and a more affordable line of products made overseas, usually in China, South Korea, Indonesia, or Vietnam.

 If unsure, research the model and year of manufacture and know what you are looking at.
 For example, Martin and Taylor only manufacture in the US and Mexico.
 The brands listed below all manufacture at least some of the line-up outside of the United States: